walkerRnD/codebuff/README.md

 ## How It Works

-Manicode uses advanced AI models to understand and generate code based on natural language instructions.
+Codebuff uses advanced AI models to understand and generate code based on natural language instructions.
 Here's a brief overview of its operation:

-1. **Project Analysis**: Manicode analyzes your project structure and files to gain context.
+1. **Project Analysis**: Codebuff analyzes your project structure and files to gain context.

-2. **User Interaction**: You interact with Manicode through a command-line interface, providing instructions or queries in natural language.
+2. **User Interaction**: You interact with Codebuff through a command-line interface, providing instructions or queries in natural language.

-3. **AI Processing**: The AI model processes your input, considering the project context and your instructions.
+3. **AI Processing**: Codebuff processes your input, considering the project context and your instructions.

-4. **Code Generation/Modification**: Based on the AI's understanding, Manicode generates new code or suggests modifications to existing files.
+4. **Code Generation/Modification**: Based on its understanding, Codebuff generates new code or suggests modifications to existing files.

 5. **Real-time Feedback**: Changes are presented to you in real-time, allowing for immediate review and further refinement.

-6. **Knowledge Accumulation**: Manicode learns from interactions and stores project-specific knowledge for future use.
+6. **Knowledge Accumulation**: Codebuff learns from interactions and stores project-specific knowledge for future use.

-## How to Use Manicode
+## How to Use Codebuff

-To get started with Manicode, follow these steps:
+To get started with Codebuff, follow these steps:

-1. Install Manicode globally using npm:
+1. Install Codebuff globally using npm:

    ```
-   npm install -g manicode
+   npm install -g codebuff
    ```

 2. Navigate to your project directory in the terminal.

-3. Run Manicode:
+3. Run Codebuff:

    ```
-   manicode
+   codebuff
    ```

-4. Interact with Manicode using natural language commands.
+4. Interact with Codebuff using natural language commands.
 For example:

    - "Add a new function to handle user authentication"
    - "Refactor the database connection code for better performance"